 2201D-01 OBJECTIVES AND PHILOSOPHY OF FACILITY STATUS ACTIVITIES

-The security inspection program and the Reactor Oversight Process recognize that region-based, headquarters-based, and resident inspectors have a joint responsibility, outside of inspection-specific activities, to be aware of plant and site conditions on a routine basis.
+The security inspection program and the Reactor Oversight Process recognize that regional-based, headquarters-based, and resident inspectors have a joint responsibility, outside of inspection-specific activities, to be aware of plant and site conditions on a routine basis.
 This appendix provides guidance on the conduct of facility status reviews for the security inspection program.

 Inspectors’ knowledge of facility status is important in the inspection process for determining how to select and implement the appropriate baseline inspection procedures.
 Facility status reviews should include the potential impact that emergent plant issues, potential adverse trends, current equipment problems, and ongoing activities may have on security at the facility.
-Based on the knowledge gained through a facility status review, region-based, headquarters-based, and resident inspectors are expected to make adjustments to their inspections so that they can inspect activities which are of higher significance, either from a risk perspective or based on security considerations.
-For example, if the facility status review reveals that there will be onsite construction, region- and headquarters-based inspections may be planned to focus on access control and access authorization during the period of onsite construction.
+Based on the knowledge gained through a facility status review, regional-based, headquarters-based, and resident inspectors are expected to make adjustments to their inspections so that they can inspect activities which are of higher significance, either from a risk perspective or based on security considerations.
+For example, if the facility status review reveals that there will be onsite construction, regional- and headquarters-based inspections may be planned to focus on access control and access authorization during the period of onsite construction.

 2201D-02 APPLICABILITY

-The conduct of facility status reviews as outlined in this document applies to security and are to be conducted by region-based, headquarter-based, or resident inspectors.
+The conduct of facility status reviews as outlined in this document applies to security and are to be conducted by regional-based, headquarter-based, or resident inspectors.

 2201D-03 RESOURCES